Luchador/GUD/docs/RenderOptions.md

 Only recognized opaque surface/terrain modes and simple textured or shaded combiners in primary room lists are converted.
 Cutouts, decals, translucency, detail/sharpen combiners, animated water and custom materials retain their existing pipelines.
-Secondary room lists, characters, weapons, sky and the watch are outside this conversion.
+Characters, weapons, sky and the watch are outside this conversion.
+Secondary rooms have the cutout path below.
 World props have the separate path described below.
 Mixed lists switch state around eligible draws and restore the original AA-Off state at exits/calls.
 State inherited from a called list is treated as unknown until established.